erasifhamid/L-HiTS/README.md

 ##
 ![Architecture Diagram](figures/BD.png)
 # Data
-Create a "Data" folder.
-Add two subfolders "FHN" and "KS".
-To download the data, the links are given below;
+Make a folder with the name "Data".
+Add two subfolders "FHN" and "KS", and copy paste data files in these subfolders.
+To download the data files, click on the links given below;
 ####
 [FHN](https://drive.google.com/drive/folders/1qVFnnF6S-f0aAB8IztOU2LctSFAAmsyj?usp=drive_link)
 ####